A Timeless Tradition: Blueberry Picking in Southwest Michigan | Visit Southwest Michigan

 Southwest Michigan is one of the best places in the U.S. to grow blueberries, thanks to our sandy soil and Lake Michigan’s climate-softening effect.
-These plump, juicy berries are a true superfood — low in calories, virtually fat-free and packed with flavor.
-Just one cup provides nearly 25% of your daily vitamin C and a healthy dose of vitamin A, both known for boosting immunity.
-They're also rich in antioxidants, fiber, manganese for bone health and polyphenols that may support brain function and digestion.
-Whether you snack on them fresh or freeze them for later, blueberries make healthy eating feel joyful.
+These plump, juicy berries are a true superfood, packed with both flavor and nutrition.
+Whether you snack on your berries fresh or freeze them for later, picking your own blueberry harvest is a budget-friendly, kid-approved way to spend the day.

 Where to Pick Farm-Fresh Blueberries

-Please check ahead to see if they take cash and check only.
+Please check ahead; some farms take cash and check only.

 Come For Your Favorite Varieties Or Try Something New